neelxie/neelxie/README.md

 :wave: I am Derrick; curiosity has always been a precursor of my passion.
 I am fascinated at how things fit and work together mostly on the web, since am a curious mind, reading and learning are like living to me.
 I am unconventional too.

+💬 I am a Web Engineer that has experience working in a full stack and DevOps role, I mostly focus on Frontend roles.

-🌱 I’m a cuurently learning new frontend technologies as well as a mentor on 2 different platforms.
+🌱 I’m a curently learning new frontend technologies as well as a mentor on 2 different platforms.

 🔭 I’m currently working on attaining Frontend mastery.